ganatan/training/sandbox/rag-generator/backend-springboot/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.backend-java-springboot' is invalid and this project uses 'com.example.backend-java-springboot' instead.
+* The original package name 'com.example.backend-springboot' is invalid and this project uses 'com.example.backend-springboot' instead.

 # Getting Started